Benefits

 It’s important to make sure that you get all the help that you’re entitled to.

-If you or your child have been diagnosed with an Ectodermal Dysplasia syndrome, there are different benefits you will be entitled to, such as;
+If you or your child have been diagnosed with an Ectodermal Dysplasia syndrome, there are different benefits you may be entitled to, such as;

-• A Blue Badge for anyone over two years old (even if they are not receiving Disability Living Allowance or Personal Independence Payment.)
+• Blue Badge – for anyone over two years old even if they are not receiving Disability Living Allowance or Personal Independence Payment.

-• Ride Access Pass for UK theme parks – A Ride Access Pass removes the need for guests to wait within the main ride queue lines and enter through a dedicated entrance for Ride Access Pass users.
+• Ride Access Pass for UK theme parks – this removes the need for guests to wait within the main ride queue lines and enter through a dedicated entrance for Ride Access Pass users.

-• Severn Trent WaterSure Scheme – through the Severn Trent WaterSure Scheme, families with children/or adults with additional needs and require access to more water can be awarded help with their water bill.
+• WaterSure Scheme/Plus – for families with children/or adults with additional needs and require access to more water can be awarded help with their water bill.
 To get help through WaterSure, you must have a water meter and receive certain benefits.

 Benefit rates change yearly, and you can see the rates for this current year, along with additional benefits information in our leaflet – Claiming Benefits for Individuals with Ectodermal Dysplasia